Alessine/TidyTuesday-Visualizations/README.md

 Each of the folders in this repository contains some example visualizations and the code I wrote to create them.
 So far, I have worked on the following data sets:

 ## April 2021
+### Week 16 - US Post Offices
+I tried my hand at animated maps with the maps library and gganimate to show the distribution of active post offices in the mainland U.S. over time.

 ### Week 15 - Deforestation in Brazil
 I created treemaps to show the break up of forest area loss by its different drivers in the years 2001-2013.
 I then used the gifski library to animate the png files and compile them into one gif.
 The data was provided by [Our World in Data](https://ourworldindata.org/").